Information for term Spanish Language & Mexican Culture

 Soak up both modern and Mayan culture in the scenic Yucatán Peninsula.

 Live, learn and explore in one of the safest and most beautiful cities in Mexico.
 People come here to visit ancient Mayan ruins and amazing geological formations, yet still discover so much more.
-Did you know that Mérida has 16 universities and research institutes?
-It’s a student-friendly center buzzing with cafés and cultural activity.
+Did you know that Mérida was ranked the second safest city in the American continent in 2020, the Best Small City by Condé Nast Traveller, acknowledged as the American Capital of Culture by Unesco, and recognized as one of the 10 Best cities to travel by Forbes and Lonely Planet?
+Mérida also has 16 highly-ranked universities and research universities.
+Besides, Mérida is also a student-friendly city buzzing with cafés and cultural activity.

 What’s a typical day like?
 Mornings are for interactive classes, building your Spanish skills with one of our expert language professors.
-Afternoons are for fun, organized activities with your classmates and local high school teens.
-Together you’ll try your hand at pottery or Mexican cooking, visit marketplaces and museums, or play futball (soccer) or Frisbee in a local park.
+Afternoons are for fun, organized activities with your classmates and explore the city.
+Together you’ll try Mexican worldwide famous gastronomy in a cooking class, visit marketplaces and museums, or enjoy the nature in a local park.
 There’s still plenty of time for listening to local street musicians and chilling out under a shady tree with a marquesita (a hard crepe filled with cheese or chocolate) or a champola (ice cream made with coconut milk).

 It’s easy to stroll around and soak up the culture.
 Spanish colonial buildings painted in a rainbow of bright colors line clean, quiet streets.
 Marketplaces selling exotic fruits and authentic handicrafts are a great place to practice your conversational and bargaining skills.